Waswichinchkhede12/The_Statisticians_006/README.md

-# 🍽️ The food order & delivery dashboard
+# 🍽️ Food Ordering & Delivery Dashboard

 This project is a **Streamlit-based dashboard** for analyzing food orders and delivery across different restaurants.
 ---